henrynkoh/real-estate-scraper-api-free-trial-guide/README.md

 Use Real Estate Scraper API to extract publicly available property data from the most popular real estate websites without getting blocked.

 In this tutorial, we’ll show you all the unique benefits and features you may want to explore to make the most out of your one-week free trial.
-We hope you’ll have a much clearer view of whether this solution is for you.
+We hope you’ll have a much clearer view of whether this solution is right for you.

 The primary focus of this tutorial is to walk you through a straightforward example of how to set up a Real Estate Scraper API from scratch.
 We highly recommend setting this up with a website of your choice as this would allow you to test out the quality of data gathered, ease of integration, and, most importantly, if this is a product that solves your needs and is worth investing time and money into.